benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q009.png)

-**Nonidenticality Constraint** is used when two entites in the pattern must have nonidentical assignments.
+**Nonidenticality Constraint** is used when two entities in the pattern must have nonidentical assignments.
 Here is an example:

 _**Q5:** Any person whose phone received a call from a phone owned by two of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q005.png)

-Without enforcing Nonidenticality, the same parent can be assigned to both C and E. The 'C' and '≠C' tags are red - this is a visual indication that these tags are used to enforce nonidenticality.
+Without enforcing nonidenticality, the same parent can be assigned to both C and E. The 'C' and '≠C' tags are red - this is a visual indication that these tags are used to enforce nonidenticality.

 Here are two more examples: